Self-gravitating fluid flows with Gowdy symmetry near cosmological singularities: Existence theory for self-gravitating fluids

-so that $\UC=\USC+\WCT+\WC$.
-Observe that $\WCT$ and $\WC$ are different quantities than the quantities with the same names in Step~2 of \Sectionref{sec:applFuchsian}.
-Nevertheless, the reason why we choose the same variable names is that they will play exactly the same roles as the corresponding quantities before.
-This is so because we can show that the partially and the fully truncated equations imply evolution equations for $\WC$ which are very similar to \Eqsref{eq:modeqs1} and \eqref{eq:modeqs2}:
+In order to prove this proposition, let us set $\WC:=\widehat\WC-\WCT$ so that $\UC=\USC+\WCT+\WC$.
+Observe that $\WCT$ and $\WC$ are different terms than the terms with the same names in Step~2 of \Sectionref{sec:applFuchsian}.
+Nevertheless, the reason why we choose the same variable names is that they will play exactly the same roles as the corresponding terms before.
+This is so because we can show that the partially and the fully truncated equations imply evolution equations for $\WC$ which are very similar to \Eqsref{eq:modeqs1} and \eqref{eq:modeqs2}: \be \ee and \be D\WF+\NNFT\WF=\OOF{\WC} \ee with